LanguageMachines/LuigiNLP/README.rst

 arguments ``__stin_from``, ``__stdout_to`` and ``__stderr_to``, each expecting
 a path to a file.
 Further piping is not supported through the ``ex()`` command.

+Keyword arguments starting with a single underscore will have that underscore removed, this is useful in cases where parameters clash with reserved keywords in Python, such as ``from`` or ``import``.

 ------------------------------------
 Dynamic dependencies aka Inception
 ------------------------------------